Polish police have arrested 12 people who tried to block the entrance to a theater performance they claimed to be pornographic.

 Since we at the Center for Inquiry first launched the Campaign for Free Expression website in 2012, a lot has changed, and a lot has stayed the same.

+enforced.
 Governments are still too often in thrall to political pressure from extremist religious movements, rather than responding to the rights and needs of all people.
-Countries with dreadful human rights records still hold too much sway at the United Nations,
+Countries with dreadful human rights records still hold too much sway at

 And, unfortunately, many of the dissidents and victims of persecution we highlighted when this site was first launched remain either imprisoned or in legal or even mortal danger.

-North Korean government, when violence was threatened over the screening of the film The Interview.
-And right here in the United States, the peaceful citizens of Ferguson, Missouri, protesting the killing of Michael Brown, had their free
+been the North Korean government, when violence was threatened over the screening of the film The Interview.
+And right here in the United States, the peaceful citizens of Ferguson, Missouri, protesting the killing of Michael Brown, had

-taking seriously the need to defend free speech, and wrestling with how to navigate the fundamental right to free religious belief (including the right not to believe) and the equally fundamental right of individuals to criticize religious beliefs.
+community is taking seriously the need to defend free speech, and wrestling with how to navigate the fundamental right to free religious belief (including the right not to believe) and the equally fundamental right of individuals to criticize

 We are proud to have led so much of this conversation, to have been at the forefront of this great challenge, a challenge that tests our notions of a global civilization, and calls us to be our best, most humanistic selves.